Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Raleigh.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar, according to Zillow’s analysis of home sales across the United States.
+Yes, solar panels can increase your home value in Raleigh.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 home — close to Raleigh’s median — that’s roughly $16,400 in added value.